IgniteUI/igniteui-docfx/en/components/charts/features/chart-highlighting.md

 # Angular Chart Highlighting

 All Angular Charts support highlighting of visuals such as lines, columns, and markers when the end-user hovers mouse cursor over data items rendered in plot area.
-Highlighting is supported by the [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html), [`IgxFinancialChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialchartcomponent.html), and [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) components and they have the same API for using the highlighting feature.
+Highlighting is supported by the [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html), [`IgxFinancialChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialchartcomponent.html), and [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) controls and they have the same API for using the highlighting feature.

 ## Angular Chart Highlighting Example